dataecstasy/bigdata-primer/docs/Apache_hive_interview_questions.md

 **Use Vectorization**

-### 1. How to improve hive performance with Hadoop.
+### 1. How to list the partitions in a hive table.
 ```hive> show partitions table_name;```